 2. Holding your pelvic muscle’s contraction for longer than the recommended time,10 seconds.
 Most doctors and health providers warn against holding on to muscle contraction or tightening your PC muscles too much.

 3. If you found yourself, involving other muscles such as the abdomen, buttocks, or thigh muscles.
 This could be a sign that you are unable to locate your pelvic floor muscles and therefore you are likely to overdo the exercises while trying to get improved results.

 4. You fail to notice any improvement in your fecal incontinence or urinary incontinence problems after months of Kegel exercises.
 This is because overdoing might be counterproductive as said earlier.
 This is because overdoing this routine exercise can damage the bladder or sphincter muscles

 5. If you are performing your Kegel more than three times a day, which is the recommended number of times that you should complete your pelvic floor muscle exercises.

 Overall, Kegel exercises for men offer a great way to address urinary, fecal incontinence and improving male sexual health.
 This requires you patient and consistent before you can enjoy these benefits.

 However, it is also important to understand that the effectiveness of the approach in delivering results depends on your ability to locate the right muscles and doing the exercise correctly.

-Kegel exercises for men are beneficial to men with erectile dysfunction or ejaculation problem but most importantly are recommended to men who develop incontinence problems after surgeries.
+Kegel exercises for men are beneficial to men with erectile dysfunction or ejaculation problems but most importantly are recommended to men who develop incontinence problems after surgeries.

 However, it is good to remember to listen to your body and allow your pelvic muscles enough to recuperate to ensure that you enjoy all the benefits of Kegel exercises.